Frequently Asked Questions

 Refer to the Ministry of Communications website, Telecom Regulations website, your SMS provider's documentation, GSMA Guidelines for Turkmenistan, and the International SMS Compliance framework.

-Turkmenistan supports basic SMS functionality with some restrictions on content and delivery methods, particularly around URL filtering and sender ID requirements.
+When sending SMS to Turkmenistan, you'll encounter basic functionality with strict restrictions on content and delivery methods.
+Expect mandatory URL filtering and specific sender ID requirements from TM Cell.

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenated messages are supported, though availability may vary based on sender ID type.
+Support: Yes, though availability varies based on sender ID type (Twilio Turkmenistan SMS Guidelines).

-Message length rules: Standard SMS length limits apply - 160 characters for GSM-7 encoding, 70 characters for UCS-2 encoding.
+Message length rules: 160 characters for GSM-7 encoding, 70 characters for UCS-2 encoding.

-Encoding considerations: Both GSM-7 and UCS-2 encodings are supported.
-Messages using UCS-2 (for non-Latin characters) will have shorter length limits.
+Encoding considerations: Use GSM-7 or UCS-2 encoding.
+UCS-2 messages (for non-Latin characters, including Cyrillic script for Russian and Turkmen) have shorter length limits.

 Recipient Phone Number Compatibility